 2.)
 A MOUTH GUARD COVERS AND PROTECTS TOP TEETH.

 We understand that you don’t want to wear a bulky oral appliance during your next game.
 Thankfully, a mouth guard from our dentist is custom-fit so you can breathe easier and feel comfortable.
 Unless you have braces or another fixed orthodontic appliance, you’ll only need a mouth guard for your upper teeth.

 Do you have braces?
 Even if you are in the middle of orthodontic treatment, you’ll need a custom mouth guard to protect your teeth while playing contact sports.
-Our dentist will recommend an upper and lower mouth guard so your braces don’t snag on soft tissue on impact.
+Our dentist will recommend a mouth guard that covers your upper and lower teeth so your braces don’t snag on soft tissue on impact.
 After all the time it took to straighten your smile, the last thing you need is to knock out a tooth while playing contact sports.

-Yourwon’t last forever.
-For the best protection, our dentist recommends you replace your teeth guard every 6 months or as needed.
+Your mouth guard won’t last forever.
+For the best protection, replace your sports mouth guard every 6 months or as needed.
 Once your mouth guard starts showing signs of wear and tear, you’ll need to schedule an appointment with our dentist.